ehoang0106/blog/source/_drafts/gas-prices-tracking.md

 ```

-Even though this is just a small project, it took a lot of time to debug the data scraping from Google.
-I had to go through every single element on their website to determine the correct class and collect the data.
-However, it was very fun and helped me practice Terraform and learn how to use DynamoDB, as this was my first time using it.
+While working on this project, I found that the most challenging task was debugging the data scrapped from Google.
+The `beautiful soup` library was amazing, it helped me a lot with identifying the element to collect the correct data from Google.
+This was very fun project which also helped me practice Terraform and learn how to use DynamoDB.

+#### Improvements:
-In the future, if I have the opportunity to access data from the Google API, I will use it instead of web scraping to ensure the code remains stable.
+- Using data from Google API instead of web scraping to ensure data consistency.
-Additionally, I could visualize the data by creating graphs or importing it into PowerBI for a better graphical experience.
+- Visualize data with BI tool such as PowerBI to be able to determine the price trend from the data.
+- Not using the `access token` in the script for accessing DynamoDB.
+Maybe build an auth server with `OAuth2` configurations.